 7.1 Programs.
 Lever must establish disaster recovery and business continuity programs, and must ensure that the plans are capable of ensuring confidentiality and integrity of Customer Data during recovery operations.
 Lever will ensure the programs do not allow any reduction of security.

 7.2 Backups.
 Lever must ensure the availability of Customer Data stored or processed by Lever that is stored locally through the use of backups.
-All backups should be encrypted prior to being stored.

 8. Security Incidents